topimiettinen/ld-so-daemon/README.md

   socket for each client with random names, assuming that they can't enumerate them)

-The current proof of concept can execute a static Hello world binary with some relocations.
+The current proof of concept can execute a dynamically linked, hand crafted 'Hello world' binary with ELF relocations resolved between shared objects.

 ```bash
 $ meson setup builddir